 This course provides instruction in the correction of structural damage.
-Topics include types and use of alignment equipment, anchoring and pulling methods, and repair/replacement of structural components.
-Upon completion, students should be able to replace and/or align structural components to factory specification.
+Topics include types and use of alignment equipment, anchoring and pulling methods. and repair/replacement of structural components.
+This is a CORE course.
+This course supports CIP code 47.0603.

-ABR 221 MECHANICAL COMPONENTS
+ABR 223 AUTOMOTIVE MECHANICAL COMPONENTS